JulJulien/Hangman-Ruby-Sinatra/README.md

 You'll deploy your game to the cloud using Render, giving you experience in automating SaaS deployment.

-**Why Sinatra?**

-This assignment uses the simple [Sinatra](https://github.com/sinatra/sinatra) framework rather than Rails, so that you can focus on tools, mechanics, and SaaS concepts, all of which will readily map to Rails later.
-Since our app doesn't have a database and has very few functions, Sinatra is an easy way to get started.

 **Before you get started**